 Look it up in the dictionary for the definition of apostle.

 apostolic: 'as the apostles did/were', or in their manner.
 It means the practices and thinking which were done by the twelve apostles or Paul.
-Most churches takes it to be a core matter of faith that they do their best to live out the faith in keeping with those Jesus sent to lead the first generation of Christians, those who knew Jesus best.
+Most churches takes it to be a core matter of faith that they do their best to live out the faith in keeping with those Jesus sent to lead the first generation of Christians, by sending who knew Jesus best.
 The source for what's 'apostolic' is the record that the apostles (and their closest colleagues like Luke) left us, the New Testament.
 The creeds of the church, notably the Nicene Creed, attest to how central and authoritative the apostolic witness was and still is, by professing belief in "one holy catholic and apostolic church".
 In this sense of the word, you're not being apostolic just because you say so.
 It comes from living your life in accord with the apostolic witness of the New Testament.

 Some churches (especially Roman Catholics and Anglicans) see their lineage of bishops as being 'apostolic' (but not 'apostles'), because the ordinations were passed down over the years in an unbroken chain, from bishop to bishop, into our own times.
 This is called 'apostolic succession'.
 The lineage is, in some ways, more importantly the connections in a continuous community than whether that community's top leadership is unbroken from its beginning.
 The believing community, through the work of the Spirit, has flowed from generation to generation without stop.
 It has often done that in spite of its 'apostolic' leaders.
 The ongoing leadership chain is a reflection of that continuous community.
 In this sense of the word, you can't be honestly 'apostolic' merely by saying so; it is passed along to you by someone else who is an apostolic leader.
 Yet in another (different) sense, every Christian is 'sent' by Jesus, to take part in God's mission, which is what the apostles were carrying out.